 Fighting off bacteria

 The mouth is full of bacteria.
 No matter how good your dental hygiene routine is, these bacteria will always be present.
 Normal, everyday activities such as eating, drinking, biting nails, etc. bring the bacteria into your mouth.
 In general, they present no problem.
-If you follow proper hygiene rules then there will be minimal numbers anyway.
+If you follow proper Dental Health Care Tips then there will be minimal numbers anyway.
 However, in cases of gum disease (periodontitis), these bacteria can access the bloodstream very easily.
 Usually, through the inflammation or infection of the tissues that surround the teeth.
 In this instance, gum disease can lead to illnesses such heart problems and diabetes.
 Hence the regular removal of the bacteria causing periodontal disease is essential.
 There are two types of gum disease, depending on the severity of it.
 The least severe form is gingivitis and the more severe form is periodontitis.

 Some people are more susceptible to dental problems than others.
 Gum disease can be hereditary, but it also occurs without that genetic link.
 Factors of natural susceptibility, plus poor dental hygiene might likely lead to loss of teeth.
 Furthermore, once the person loses teeth, dentures become the only option for replacement because there is not enough bone left for implants.